github/backup-utils/STYLEGUIDE.md

 #/ Usage: ghe-this-is-my-script [options] <required_arg>
 #/
 #/ This is a brief description of the script's purpose.
-set -o errexit -o nounset -o pipefail
+set -o errexit -o pipefail

 if [ "$1" = "--help" -o "$1" = "-h" ]; then
   grep '^#/' <"$0" | cut -c 4-